JMet18/JMet18/README.md

 # About Me:
 👋 Hi, I’m @jamiemetcalfe18 or Jamie!
-I am a front end web developer that is planning to graduate with an Associate's degree in Computer Information Technology with a concentration in Web Development in Spring 2023.
+I am a front end web developer that is planning to graduate with an Associate's degree in Computer Information Technology with a concentration in Web Development in Spring 2024.
 I love making mobile responsive and user friendly sites that focus on responsive design.

-🌱 Currently I am working on learning React.js, chipping away at CS50, and finishing my degree.
-And learning Java for my summer class!
+🌱 Currently I am working on learning the back end, React.js, chipping away at CS50, and finishing my degree.

 💞️ I am looking to collaborate on open source, web development projects, and seeking internship oppertunities.